Fell Coaching - an overview

-On severe climbs the running action of light forefoot contact puts great strain on the calf muscles, which at times can fatigue sufficiently to bring about a drop in pace.
-If an intentional change to flat foot contact is made for short periods with the emphasis on a quadriceps lift, it allows lactic to disperse sufficiently to regain the former action.
+On severe climbs the running action of light forefoot contact puts great strain on the calf muscles, which at times can fatigue sufficiently to bring about a drop-in pace.
+If an intentional change to flat foot contact is made for short periods with the emphasis on quadriceps lift, it allows lactic to disperse sufficiently to regain the former action.

 12. Secure Foot Plant

 When climbing steep ascents careful positioning of the foot can at times allow a continuous drive forward without the occasional slip back.
 Any such slip results in lost momentum and a cautious selection of step positions should be made so that maximum forward drive can occur without loss of speed.
 Although this may seem trivial in an application, the leverage gained when the foot is on a strong foundation establishes a marked advantage over those whose random steps find insecure positions.